Last updated August 01 2023

 Make sure you have checked the bus schedule beforehand!
 We arrived in Aigiali just in time for an afternoon bus, only to find it filled with young tourists that could not squeeze any more people in.
 Instead we called one of our favorite taxi drivers to drive us back to Katápola.
 This was of course an expensive alternative..

-Accomodation in Katápola
+Accommodation in Katápola

 I stayed at the family-owned hotel Saint George Valsamitis located in Katápola.
 My room had a lovely balcony and view of the mountains.
+The hotel is within walking distance of the ferry in Katápola, making it an ideal place to stay for a short visit in Amorgos.

-Dining in Amorgos
+Where to eat in Amorgos

 Here are my recommendations from the villages I visited + buzzwords

-25raki (FEGGERO cafe restaurant on Google Maps, local food with a modern touch)
+- 25raki (FEGGERO café restaurant on Google Maps, local food with a modern touch)

-Katapóla:
+Restaurants in Katapóla:

-Ανέμι (dinner, fine dining, french)
+- Ανέμι (dinner, fine dining, french)

-Almyriki (lunch, dinner, fine dining)
+- Almyriki (lunch, dinner, fine dining)

-Capetan Dimos (lunch, dinner, italian)
+- Capetan Dimos (lunch, dinner, italian)

-Gorgóna (lunch, dinner, fastfood)
+- Gorgóna (lunch, dinner, fastfood)

-Chora:
+Restaurants in Chora:

-Transistoraki (lunch, dinner, gourmet, vegetarian),
+- Transistoraki (lunch, dinner, gourmet, vegetarian),

-Apospero (dinner, fine dining, french)
+- Apospero (dinner, fine dining, french)

-3πορτο, Τριπορτο (breakfast, brunch/lunch, healthy)
+- 3πορτο, Τριπορτο (breakfast, brunch/lunch, healthy)

 Greece has a special place in my heart.
 Take care of her when you visit! 🙂